Welcome! Type "help" for available commands.

 2. Bing IndexNow API

 IndexNow is an initiative by Microsoft Bing, Yandex, and other search engines allowing websites to notify search engines whenever their website content is created, updated, or deleted.
-Submitting a sitemap URL via IndexNow alerts participating search engines to update their index with the latest changes quickly.
-Its setup is generally straightforward.
+Submitting a sitemap URL via IndexNow alerts participating search engines to update their index quickly.

 Setting Up Sitemap Submissions